Elise B. Heinz: Early life and education

 Heinz was born on January 14, 1935, in Plainfield, New Jersey, and grew up in Alexandria, Virginia.
-She graduated from Wellesley College with a BA in 1955 and received an LLB from Harvard Law School in 1961.
+She graduated from Wellesley College with a BA in 1955 and received a J.D. from Harvard Law School in 1961.
+In her third year at Harvard she was the only woman on Law Review.

 Career

-Before her election to the Virginia House, Heinz served in the Peace Corps, clerked for U.S. Judge David Bazelon and worked as a lawyer in private practice, as well as served on the Arlington School Board and handled cases pro bono for the American Civil Liberties Union and the Women's Legal Defense Fund.
+Heinz was challenged to find employment merited by her achievement at Harvard.
+Heinz clerked for U.S. Judge David Bazelon, worked as a lawyer in private practice, and handled cases pro bono for the American Civil Liberties Union and the Women's Legal Defense Fund.
 Heinz became known for campaigning for the Equal Rights Amendment (ERA) and as of 1973, helped lead the National Organization for Women in Virginia.
-In 1974, Heinz represented John Patler—who killed George Lincoln Rockwell, founder of the American Nazi Party.
+In 1974, Heinz represented John Patler in the unsuccessful appeal of his conviction for the murder of George Lincoln Rockwell, founder of the American Nazi Party.
 As of 1975, she ran ERA-Central, a pro-ERA organization.

 Heinz won election to the Virginia House of Delegates in 1977, and won re-election once, but her district consisting of parts of both Arlington and Alexandria was eliminated in the redistricting following the 1980 census.
-She thus was forced to challenge the three Arlington incumbents and came in fourth in the Democratic primary in September, 1981.
+She challenged the three other Arlington incumbent Democrats and lost the primary in September, 1981.

 Heinz died on January 19, 2014, in Arlington, Virginia.